ni/measurement-plugin-converter-python/README.md

 - The tool will generate a log once the conversion process is started, documenting all the actions performed by the tool throughout the conversion process.
 - Log file can be found in the output directory.
-- The log includes the details about any errors encountered during the conversion process.
+- The log includes the details about any errors encountered during the process.

 ### NI Measurement UI Creator